DmytroKorobkoUA/lootbox-game/README.md

 ```

 ## Features
+- Register and log in users using JWT tokens.
 - Real-time multiplayer gameplay using WebSockets.
 - Dynamic loot box opening with different reward rarities.
 - Real-time leaderboard displaying player stats and rankings.